ahnguyen17/CompassAI/memory-bank/activeContext.md

 # Active Context: CompassAI

 ## Current Work Focus
-Refining multilingual chat title generation prompt.
+Refining multilingual chat title generation prompt to restrict output languages.

 ## Recent Changes
-- **Multilingual Title Generation Refinement:**
+- **Multilingual Title Generation Language Constraint:**
-    - Further refined the title generation prompt in `backend/controllers/chatMessages.js`.
+    - Updated the title generation prompt in `backend/controllers/chatMessages.js` again.
-    - The prompt now explicitly instructs the AI to respond *only* with the title in the detected language, avoiding extraneous text.
+    - The prompt now instructs the AI to detect the language, generate the title in Vietnamese if detected as Vietnamese, otherwise generate the title in English.
+It also strongly emphasizes responding *only* with the title text.
 - **Navbar Icon Swap:** (Previous Task)
     - Swapped the language and theme icons in `frontend/client/src/components/Navbar.tsx`.
 - **Navbar Logo Sidebar Toggle:** (Previous Task)